Bachelor of Arts (BA) in Home Science Career Path

 • Child Development and Education: Graduates can work as child development specialists, providing guidance and support to children and families.

-• Research and Development: Graduates can work in research and development, conducting research on home science-related topics and developing new products and services.
+• Research and Development: Graduates can work in research and development, conducting home research on science-related topics and developing new products and services.

 • Family and Consumer Science Education: Graduates can work as educators, teaching home science-related subjects in schools or universities.